IcaroAugusto/leakgirls-camsite-downloader/README.md

+LeakGirls is a badly written, bloated, overpriced piece of software.
+If you really want to record cam girls, just search the web for 'stream recorder'.
+There are tons of _free_ programs out there that don't crash constantly and that don't take up 273 MB.

+&nbsp;

+If for some godawful reason you still want to use this s████y program, rather than giving money to a spammer, you can [download a cracked version for free here](https://disk.yandex.com/d/Q7zvb0Lm06WtZQ).
+I still don't recommend you do for all of the reasons I just mentioned but, if you really want to use this program for some reason, at least you can without giving money to someone who's always posting spam on Reddit.

+&nbsp;

+Please feel free to share this link, re-upload the cracked version somewhere else or whatever.
+I don't even care if you take credit for the crack.
+Just make sure you include the following message somewhere obvious:

+**Stop posting spam on Reddit and I'll stop making cracked versions of LeakGirls!**

 # LeakGirls - Cam site Video Downloader

 LeakGirls is a computer application that is capable of easily downloading videos any cam site.